Seraphli/story_writer_repo/Code/Something with websocket, queue, protobuf, pickle.md

         self.msg_q.put(m.data)

 ```
 So you can't use the simple version of queue in a multiprocessing environment.
-I think the reason is it is not process safe.
+I think the reason is it is not process safe, so it can't deal any data coming from another process.

+Another bug is about pickle and protobuf.
+You can not push a protobuf object to a multiprocessing queue, because the object can not be pickled.